Projects

 MET Art Display Predictor

-ML-powered prediction of artwork exhibition likelihood - using data from the Metropolitan Museum of Art
+Personal project modeling artwork exhibition likelihood - using data from the Metropolitan Museum of Art

 Try the Model